 - Was the mileage and zip code correct? – The further a carrier has to carry a package, the higher the cost will typically be, especially if the carrier has to go off-route, or the package needs to be transferred to different trucks.

 - Does the math add up? – After verifying that charges are correctly applied, it is essential that you make sure the numbers add up.
-Calculation errors occur on both sides, so double checking your work is a wise way of making sure that you are not paying more than you should be.
+Calculation errors occur on both sides, so double-checking your work is a wise way of making sure that you are not paying more than you should be.

 For many businesses, your customer’s loyalty hinges on your shipping efforts and dependability.
 When it comes to shipping, your top priority should always be to ensure that their goods arrive promptly and in perfect condition, allowing you to build credibility and trust with your customers.
-After that, your emphasis should be on streamlining the process and doing everything in your power to optimize your shipping procedures so that you can cut down on shipping costs.

 Freight invoice audits are vital safeguards meant to protect shippers from overpaying.
 They are also useful tools to help optimize their shipping process by cutting down on waste or other inefficiencies.
 Because of this, it is essential that you regularly perform audits on your freight invoices.

-While manual freight audits are a consideration, we encourage you to purchase a freight audit system or employ the services of a third-party logistics firm.
+While manual freight audits are a consideration, we encourage you to purchase a freight audit system or employ the services of a third-party logistics company.
 These latter options will help you save time and money in the long run and will give you tools to improve your shipping practices.